Actindo-AG/Documentation/POS/Operation/03_EditBillList.md

 ## Add a discount to a single offer

 You can add a discount to single offers in your bill list, for instance, because of a campaign, defects in the offers, for loyal customers, or from a certain quantity of offers.
-The discount is related to the offer entry in the bill list.
-That means, if the quantity of an offer in the bill list is greater than one, the discount is applied to all offers of this entry.
+If you add a discount to a single offer, the discount is applied to an offer entry in the bill list.
+This means that if the quantity of an offer entry is greater than one because a customer wants to purchase the  offer , the discount will be applied to all offers in this entry.

 If you want to apply a discount to a single one of several offers in an entry, you have to use the [single scan function](./02_SelectOffer.md#use-single-scan) first to add an offer as a single entry in the bill list.

 You can also apply a discount to the whole purchase.
 For detailed information, see [Add a discount to the purchase](./04_CompletePurchase.md#add-a-discount-to-the-purchase).

 > [Info] A combination of several discount options is not allowed.
-For example, you cannot give a discount on a single offer and a discount on the purchase.
-If a customer has a customer-specific discount that is automatically added to the pay bill list, manually applied discounts are not allowed.
+For example, you cannot give a discount on a single offer and a discount on the whole purchase.
+If a customer has a customer-specific discount that is automatically added to the pay bill list, manually applied discounts on this offer are not allowed.

 #### Prerequisites